 What are the state and federal background check requirements for child care programs?

 All 50 states and the District of Columbia require some type of background check for child care programs.
 Currently, however, not every state requires a comprehensive background check.
 In 2014, Congress voted to update the federal law for child care, the Child Care and Development Block Grant.
-The changes to the law require comprehensive background checks for child care providers by 2017.
+The changes to the law require comprehensive background checks for child care providers.
+That requirement must be met by all 50 states and DC over the next several years.
 Learn more about your state’s background check requirements by visiting our State by State Resource Map.
 Select your state in the drop-down box on the right, and then click on the Child Care tab.

 How do I know if the adults in my child’s child care program have had a comprehensive criminal history check?